lraycheva/core/tutorials/guides/03_angular/angular.md

 }
 ```

 Now, when you click on a stock, the new window will open with the specified position and size and will display the details of the selected stock.

 ## 4. Interop

-In this section you will use some of the functionalities provided by the [**Glue42 Core**](https://glue42.com/core/) [**Interop API**](../../reference/core/latest/interop/index.html).
+In this section you will use some of the functionalities provided by the [Interop API](../../reference/core/latest/interop/index.html).

 ### 4.1.
 Registering Interop Methods and Streams